-Arcadia / Capella, a field-proven modeling solution for system and software architecture engineering
+Arcadia / Capella, a field-proven modeling solution for system and software architecture engineering (presented by Thales)

-The Melody ecosystem is a field-proven modeling solution offering an environment with a high added-value for engineers working on system, software and hardware architectures.
+The Capella ecosystem is a field-proven modeling solution offering an environment with a high added-value for engineers working on system, software and hardware architectures.
 At the center of this ecosystem is a graphical modeling workbench supporting the Arcadia engineering method.
 Arcadia mainly focuses on functional analysis, (complex) architecture definition and early validation.
 Both the method and its supporting ecosystem are currently widely deployed in the Thales Group, in all domains across several countries, thanks to a massive rollout of model-based approaches.

 Arcadia, a model-based engineering method

 The Arcadia method is based on the well-established and recognized expertise and best practices of Thales in the field of system engineering and software architecture engineering.
 It relies upon standards such as ISO/IEC 15288, INCOSE System Engineering Handbook, UML/SysML.

 Arcadia provides a model-based approach for defining, analyzing and validating architectures in 5 successive phases.
 Each phase has well-defined objectives, from the identification of operational concepts and processes to the design of the organic architecture and the definition of subcontracting items.
 Arcadia emphasizes multi-viewpoint trade-off analysis.

 The Arcadia method has been driving engineering activities in numerous major and critical Thales operational projects for the last 5 years.
 It is now going to be published and freely available.

 Capella, a modeling platform supporting Arcadia

 Capella is a graphical modeling workbench built upon the state-of-the-art Sirius (EMF Modeling Project) and Kitalpha (EMF Modeling Project Proposal) technologies.